 To the story of the three musketeers.

-I made it onto the train, sat down, and started to read a newspaper.
-Instantly I heard laughter and I knew right away that they were Americans.
+I made it onto the train, sat down, and started to read the newspaper that I had purchased on my way through the station.
+Instantly, I heard laughter and I knew right away that they were Americans.

-[Before you get too excited, I am not one of those that bashes Americans for being obnoxious since I consider myself ‘oh so European’.
-Hardly–you will never see a Maple Leaf on my backpack.
-I think it is actually a cultural fact that Americans speak, laugh, and eat louder than just about any nationality (although I have recently noticed that Koreans can hold their own in the volume department).
+[Before you get too excited, I am not one of those that bashes Americans for being obnoxious since I consider myself oh-so-European.
+Rather, I think it is actually a cultural fact that Americans speak, laugh, and eat louder than just about any nationality (although I have recently noticed that Koreans can hold their own in the volume department).
 Even if I were so inclined to hide my nationality while over in Europe, I couldn’t.
 The easiest way to spot an American overseas?
 Shoes.
 The shoes are always a dead give away and I have a very difficult time finding shoes that are big enough (size 15) even in the U.S.–Europe?
 Forget about it.
 It is pointless to walk into a shoe store in Europe unless I want someone to look at my feet, point, and laugh.
 Couple that with my height and I am pegged immediately as a good old Yank.
 Even if I wanted to be pretentious and ‘appear’ French, I could never pull it off.]

 Well, my mother (and boss) were right (partially).
-Mr. Personality, while no one’s idea of the life of the party and actually as boring as a post, is not a bad guy, he simply lacks…, yup, personality.
+Mr. Personality, while no one’s idea of the life of the party and, as boring as a post, was not a bad guy, he simply lacked…, well, personality.

-Grumpy is not grumpy at all.
-In fact he is a rather nice, interesting guy.
-Yes, he is from Canada (and therefore a compatriot of Ohmygod), so that only makes him about 85 percent as interesting as a regular ‘interesting’ guy (when you factor in the exchange rate), but nonetheless, a welcomed surprise.
+Grumpy was not grumpy at all, either.
+In fact he was a rather nice, interesting guy.
+Yes, he was from Canada (and therefore a compatriot of Ohmygod), so that only made him about 85 percent as interesting as a regular “interesting” guy (when you factor in the exchange rate), but nonetheless, a welcomed surprise.

-On the train, I decided to go over a few details about the first few days of the trip.
-First, I informed the trio that they were on their own for dinner that night, but I said we could meet up later at my favorite bar for a beer if they liked.
+The train ride was a mere 90 minutes and I was hoping that it would pass relatively quickly and without incident.
+In the hope of making the best use of the time, I decided to go over a few details about the first few days of the trip.
+I informed the trio that they were on their own for dinner that night, but I said we could meet up later at my favorite bar for a beer if they liked.

-Over the course of those few words, three distinct emotions flashed across his face: first, confused (as if I were speaking a foreign language [I wasn’t]), then fear (at the thought of being on his own), followed by joy (at the mention of beer).
-I am rather certain that the rest of my soliloquy went unheard by Ohmygod since he had a far away look on his face and his lips were moving.
+Over the course of those few words, three distinct emotions flashed across Ohmygod’s face: first, confused (as if I were speaking a foreign language [I wasn’t]), then fear (at the thought of being on his own), followed by joy (at the mention of beer).
+I am rather certain that the rest of my soliloquy about the logistics of the trip went unheard by Ohmygod since he had a far away look on his face and his lips were moving.
 Although he was emitting no sound, I am pretty sure he was saying “BEER” over and over again in a ritualistic chanting way.